 Remember: this is general information only.
 If you have a specific situation that you need help with, call our attorneys now.
 There’s never a cost to see if we can help, and we only charge a fee if we take on your case and win you a settlement.

-These accidents could happen at a private homeowner’s pool, a pool managed by the Parks Department, or a business (such as a hotel or theme park).
+These accidents could happen at a private homeowner’s pool, a pool managed by a city’s parks department, or a business (such as a hotel or theme park).

-Let’s state the obvious.
-Not every accident, drowning, or fatality in a pool is the fault of the pool owner.
+Put another way, not every accident in a pool is the fault of the pool owner.
 Sometimes, an injury is caused by a person’s own careless behavior.
 Despite being warned not to, a young child could run around a pool, slip and fall.
 Or a person could choose to dive into a shallow pool, even though the depth was clearly marked.

-Here are some examples of how negligence might look in a swimming pool accident:
+Here are some examples of swimming pool negligent:

 In general, trespassers are barred from filing personal injury claims.
 However, there is an important exception.
 Property owners must take care if they own an “attractive nuisance.”
 An attractive nuisance is exactly what it sounds like – something that’s enticing, but also potentially hazardous.
 Often, these nuisances are attractive to children, who are most vulnerable to injury.
 Think of home construction projects, or even a pile of old tires left on a property.
 Anything that could tempt someone to explore or play.

 If viewable from the street, a swimming pool can become an attractive nuisance.
 This means a homeowner should take reasonable measures to prevent others from being able to gain entry and use the pool.
 In other words, a victim or their family could pursue compensation if a homeowner didn’t properly fence their pool in.

 To be sure, this is a brief summary of a complex topic.
 As always, talk to an experienced lawyer for targeted advice.